LanguageMachines/LamaEvents/doc/_build/html/_sources/LamaEventsScr.txt

 			if DeleteFormerEvents:
-				lecl.remove({ }) #Delete the old events from database print("Former events are deleted from the database")
+				lecl.remove({ }) #Delete the old events from database logging.info('Former events are deleted from the database')

 .. note:: remove() is a pymongo method and 'lecl' is the collection name.